-The Mondriaan Fund offers Curator Researcher grants to stimulate plans that contribute to the quality of contemporary visual art and/or cultural heritage in the Netherlands and that intensify the connection with the public.
+The Mondriaan Fund offers Curator Researcher grants to stimulate plans that contribute to the quality of contemporary visual arts and/or cultural heritage in the Netherlands and/or the Caribbean part of the Kingdom and that intensify the connection with the public.

-This support is for working out and developing plans based on visions and narratives that illuminate and reinforce visual art and heritage for the public.
+Developing plans, visions and stories that strengthen and highlight the quality of visual arts and heritage to the public.
 This could, for example, concern a reflection or theoretical investigation that provides insight into specific developments in the visual arts, or new insights into a particular collection.
-Or it could be for an investigation or research into a possible exhibition, event, debate or project.
+Or it could be for a preparatory research into a possible exhibition, event, debate or project.

 The grant amount is for a maximum of 12 months, at € 2.255 per month.
 The period being applied for must be well supported in the working plan.